Skip to main content

 XCUITest Introduction

 XCUITest is a test automation framework used for UI testing of mobile apps and web applications on iOS devices such as iPads and iPhones.
 It is built into Xcode and is Apple's official testing framework for iOS.
-With Sauce Labs, you can easily run your XCUITests on real iOS devices.
+With Sauce Labs, you can easily run your XCUITests on real iOS devices and Simulators.
 This allows you to quickly and easily test your app on a variety of devices and configurations.

 What You'll Need